gammapy/gammapy/docs/datasets/index.rst

 computed during the fit.

-Counts, background and exposure (lying outside the masked regions are simply summed), while the energy dispersion and point spread function are weighed by the exposure and then summed.
+Counts, background and exposure (lying outside the masked regions are simply summed), while for energy dispersion and point spread function an avergae is computed after weighing by the exposure.

 For the model evaluation, an important factor that needs to be accounted for is that the energy threshold changes between obseravtions.
-To ensure that the npred (ie, the predicted number of counts) on the stacked dataset is the sum expected by stacking the npred of the individual runs, the exposure weighted IRFs are computed.
-The mask_safe from each dataset is applied on the respective reconstructed energy axis of the energy dispersion matrix, and the masked matrices are combined.
+To ensure that the npred (ie, the predicted number of counts) on the stacked dataset is the sum expected by stacking the npred of the individual runs, a `~gammapy.irf.EDispersionMap` is used, which contains the The mask_safe from each dataset is applied on the respective reconstructed energy axis of the energy dispersion matrix, and the masked matrices are combined.
 Values lying outside the safe mask of each dataset are lost.

-The stacking of 2 datasets is implemented as follows.
+Stacking of multiple datasets is implemented as follows.
 Here, :math:`k` denotes a bin in reconstructed energy, :math:`l` a bin in true energy and
 :math:`j` is the dataset number